 See a short slide show describing the main findings.

-Or take a look at the full article.
+Or look at the full article.